cameron/study-guide/README.md

 # Status: Alpha

-While you can probably clone, build, and use the tool if you have a working Go installation, I haven't put much effort into making the process smooth, or documenting much.
+While you can probably clone, build, and use the tool if you have a working Go installation, I haven't yet put much effort into making the process smooth, or documenting much.

 Feel free to open an issue if you'd like to use it and are having trouble.